acbarker19/CSW223-Class-Assignments/README.md

-# CSW223 Class Assignments
+# CSW223: Programming for Interactive Media
 A repository containing multiple small projects created in my third web design class (CSW 223: Programming for Interactive Media) at the University of Mount Union taught by Dr. James Klayder.

 Some code is supplied by Dr. James Klayder and modified by Alec Barker.